mBartoldus/lowercase_v/README.md

 	m(2, 3) // returns a matrix with 2 rows and 3 columns

-The m() constructor can't initialize values like v(), as the matrix's domain and codomain need to be initialized first.
+The m() constructor can't initialize values, as the domain and codomain need to be initialized first.
 To populate the matrix, use the methods .assign(), .from_rows(), .from_columns(), .from_quaternion(), .look_at(), or .face_towards().

-The values are stored in column-major order, for compatibility with webgl and GLSL.
+> Matrix elements are stored in column-major order, for compatibility with webgl and GLSL.

 ## In-Place Methods
 By default, in most of the methods in this library, the object will modify itself, and return "this".
 That fact is important to remember, as it can cause some confusion: